 And I didn’t know why.

-I experienced the reality of having to be guilted into going to gatherings I did not want to attend because I was tired of being unable to participate in conversations involving more than one person, or even one person if there was music or other noise in the background.
+I experienced the reality of having to be guilted into going to gatherings I didn’t want to attend because I was tired of being unable to participate in conversations involving more than one person, or even one person if there was music or other noise in the background.
 I experienced giving up on speaking entirely in many environments because I could never seem to respond appropriately.
 I was tired of being mocked, tired of being labeled antisocial, and tired of being called a stuck up bitch because I could not socialize properly.

 And I didn’t know why.

 These experiences made me lose my voice.
 I stopped trying to talk so that people would stop ridiculing the off topic things I said.
-I stopped talking and started smiling pleasantly instead, I felt it was the best I could do.
+I stopped talking and started smiling instead, I felt it was the best I could do.
 But that led to other conclusions about me.

 I started being asked things like, “Are you just gonna stand there and look pretty?”
 I got called things like “grinning idiot”.

 I started to believe erroneous things about myself too.
 I began to think that social anxiety was my problem.
 I didn’t know of anything else that could explain my inability to function in groups.
 I spent money on therapy that didn’t help.
 There was no shortage of therapists who accused me of various dysfunctions I didn’t have, all the while overlooking my disability.
-I took benzodiazepines that simply exacerbated my depression.

 Not knowing I had an auditory disorder led me to believe I was dumb.
 It led me to believe I was an academic fraud, despite my ability to synthesize ideas through reading and writing.
 I was told on one hand my hearing was normal or typical, but my experiences said otherwise and it was seriously impacting my functioning.